bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Negotiation is key to aligning client expectations with project realities.

 - **Set firm boundaries:** Clearly define what is achievable with the current resources.
 State these boundaries upfront to avoid misunderstandings later.
-For example, "Our team can deliver this module by the end of Q2, but not the entire project."
+For example, “Our team can deliver this module by the end of Q2, but not the entire project.”
 - **Propose viable alternatives:** Offer realistic options that align with the client’s objectives.
 If a client wants a complex feature quickly, suggest developing a simpler MVP (Minimum Viable Product) first.
 - **Phase-based agreements:** Breaking the project into phases allows for periodic reassessment and adjustment of expectations.
 This can also help in delivering incremental value to the client, making the progress tangible.

-Tips and techniques:

-- **BATNA (Best Alternative to a Negotiated Agreement):** Always have a backup plan ready to present as a viable alternative.

 Questions to reflect: